 Q: What is typical turn around time on finished work?

 A: This is highly dependent on what the finished work actually is.
 Raw footage turn around is same-day (very large amounts of footage may run into the following morning due to upload time) or can even be delivered on-site at job completion via laptop or SD card backup device.
 Edited photos are typically delivered within 24-48hours.
-Edit video varies greatly based on the complexity of the edit, but delivery time frame will be addressed when we provide a quote.
+Edited video varies greatly based on the complexity of the edit, but delivery time frame will be addressed when we provide a quote.

 Q: Our company has a drone, but no Part 107 certified operators.
 Will you supervise our flight/fly our drone/train our pilot/etc.?

 A: Yes!
 The FAA's regulations state that the certified pilot only needs to supervise the operation for the operation to be legal.
 We have two certified drone pilots on staff and will gladly act as oversight for your operation while your own operator flies, fly your equipment if you have no one to fly, or train one of your employees to fly and/or acquire their own Part 107 certification.

 Q: Do you sell any of the photos on this website?

 Due to the time consuming nature of listing stock footage, our latest images and video may not be available through these sites in a timely manner.
 If you see something on the site or on our social media that you'd like to purchase, feel free to reach out to us directly.

 Q: Are you hiring?

 A: We are looking at potentially adding a real estate photographer for 2019.
 If you are interested and have proper gear, please reach out to us.
 We are not currently looking for additional drone pilots.

 Q: How did you come up with the name "Adventure UAV"?